 Other essential capabilities needed to create automated data pipelines are incremental loading, job monitoring, and job scheduling.

-- Incremental loading ensures you don’t have to copy all the data to your data warehouse every time there’s a change at the source table to ensure your data warehouse is always accurate and up-to-date.
+- Incremental loading ensures you don’t have to copy all the data to your data warehouse every time the source table changes.
+This ensures your data warehouse is always accurate and up-to-date.

-- Job monitoring helps you understand any issues with your current system and allow you to make any necessary changes to optimize the process.
+- Job monitoring helps you understand any issues with your current system and allows you to optimize the process.

-- Job scheduling allows you to process your data daily, weekly, monthly, or only when specific triggers or conditions are met to streamline the process.
+- Job scheduling allows users to process data daily, weekly, monthly, or only when data meets specific triggers or conditions.

 Orchestrating and automating your data pipelines can eliminate manual work, introduce reproducibility, and maximize efficiency.